-And the Mimosa is one of them, weirdly right before the Bloody Mary.
+And the Mimosa is one of them - surprisingly, the Bloody Mary comes close second for many.
 Two cocktails that could not be more different.
-Opposed to the spiciness of the famous tomato cocktail, a Mimosa is a delicious mix of Champagne and freshly squeezed orange juice.
+Opposed to the spiciness of the famous tomato cocktail, a Mimosa is a fruity mix of Champagne and freshly squeezed orange juice.

 History of the Mimosa cocktail

-Further, Frank Meier is no stranger in the history of mixology.
+Further, Frank Meier is no stranger to the history of mixology.
 His name often gets mentioned in stories about cocktail classics like the Bee's Knees cocktail.

 In 1936 he published the Mimosa recipe in his book The Artistry of Mixing Drinks.
 The drink came with two names, "Champagne Orange" and "Mimosa".
-The latter is a reference to the yellow-flowered plant called Mimosa (Acacia dealbata).
-According to Meier, the drink should be served in a wineglass with an ice cube.
+The latter refers to the sensitive, yellow-flowered plant called Mimosa or Touch-me-not (Acacia dealbata).

 Other Champagne cocktails

-- 3 oz Brut Champagne (chilled)
+- 3 oz Brut Champagne - (chilled)

-- 3 oz Fresh orange juice (chilled)
+- 3 oz Fresh orange juice - (chilled)

-- 1 Orange slice (garnish)
+- 1 Orange slice - (garnish)

 - Only use ice-cold ingredients and chilled Champagne flutes.